Barre Workout Calories Burned Calculator

 Is barre workout good for weight loss?

-Barre Workout has a MET value of 4.5, which means it burns a moderate amount of calories.
-A 160-lb person burns about 327 calories per hour.
+Barre Workout has a selected MET value of 4.5, which means it burns a moderate amount of calories.
+A 160-lb person burns about 343 calories per hour.
 While not the highest calorie-burning activity, consistency is key for weight loss.
 Regular barre workout combined with a calorie-controlled diet can contribute to gradual, healthy weight loss.

 How does body weight affect calories burned during barre workout?